pvcraven/web-development-class/source/semester_1/assignments/08_performance/performance.rst

 ------

 Use `WebPageTest <https://www.webpagetest.org/>`_ on two different web pages.

-* Your web site you created with AWS
-* One other website that you found, which has performance issues.
 Do not pick a fast website like Google's search page.

 Explain what WebPageTest shows, and also talk about how to improve the performance.
 Spend some time with this.
-Figure out what is making the website slow.
+Figure out *exactly* what is making the website slow.
 How would you improve it?
 It will probably take at least one page.
 I've had people take six pages.